kevinrushforth/jfx/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting pull requests to OpenJFX 11.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting backport pull requests to OpenJFX 11.
 If you are looking to contribute to OpenJFX, please visit [openjdk/jfx](https://github.com/openjdk/jfx) instead.